Here’s Everything We Know So Far About HBO’s ‘Game of Thrones’ Prequel Series

-As fans of the best television series to ever air, Game of Thrones, continue to wait for the show’s final return to HBO come April 2019 (for Season 8), we continue to see a drip, drip, drip of information concerning the Game of Thrones prequel series that will air on the same premium cable network.
+As fans of the best television series to ever air, Game of Thrones, continue to wait for the show’s final return to HBO come this April (for Season 8), we continue to see a drip, drip, drip of information concerning the Game of Thrones prequel series that will air on the same premium cable network.

 But what will the Game of Thrones prequel series be about?
 What’s it gonna be called?
 And do we know anyone who is already set to star?

 Here’s everything we know thus far about the Game of Thrones prequel series:

 1. George R.R.
 Martin let the name of the Game of Thrones prequel series slip.